oneuptim/ionic-shop-plus-docs/README.md

 - ionic-app
 - admin

-# Setup 1: Payment setup
+# Setup 1: Payments

 We first need to define a couple of constants in our app.
-If you are working with Angular/Ionic `v1.x`, head over to `app.js` and you'll see the following:
+If you are working with Angular/Ionic `v1.x`, head over to  `ionic-app/www/js/app.js` and you'll see the following at the top:

 ```
 // ---------------------------------------------------------------------------------------------------------